Malcolm Brown (American football): St. Louis / Los Angeles Rams (first stint)

 On April 16, 2018, Brown signed his ERFA tender for 2018 season.
-He entered the season as the primary backup to Todd Gurley.
+He entered the season as the primary backup to Gurley.
 He played in 12 games, rushing for 212 yards to go along with five receptions for 52 yards and his first career receiving touchdown.
 He suffered a clavicle injury in Week 13 and was placed on injured reserve on December 11, 2018.
 Without Brown, the Rams reached Super Bowl LIII where they lost 13–3 to the New England Patriots.

 On March 12, 2019, the Rams tendered Brown as a restricted free agent.
 On March 19, 2019, the Detroit Lions extended Brown an offer sheet, giving the Rams five days to match or let Brown sign with the Lions.
 Three days later, the Rams officially matched the Lions offer, signing Brown to a two-year, $3.3 million contract.

 In Week 1 of the 2019 season against the Carolina Panthers, Brown rushed 11 times for 53 yards and two touchdowns as the Rams won 30–27.
 Brown finished the 2019 season with 255 rushing yards and five rushing touchdowns in 14 games.

 In Week 1 of the 2020 season, Brown was inserted as the starter after Gurley signed with the Atlanta Falcons.
 He scored the first touchdown in SoFi Stadium history with a one-yard run in the 20–17 victory over the Dallas Cowboys.
 Brown totaled 110 scrimmage yards and two rushing touchdowns total in the game.
 In Week 10 against the Seattle Seahawks, he had six carries for 33 rushing yards and two rushing touchdowns in the 23–16 victory.
 In the 2020 season, Brown finished with 101 carries for 419 rushing yards and four rushing touchdowns to go along with 23 receptions for 162 receiving yards.